 There is no substitute for experience and this clinical experience was absolutely invaluable.
 It gave us insights we couldn’t have gotten any other way and clearly answered critical questions that could only be answered by applying the results on sick patients ourselves.
 Amongst other things, we learned the answers to the following key questions:

-- In what conditions do food sensitivities play a causal or contributing role?
+- In what conditions do diet-induced inflammation play a causal or contributing role?

 - How do you design the eating plan for maximum adherence?